 Any updates will occur through updating the app itself – and not through clicking a link embedded in a message.

-3. Supermarket WhatsApp scams
+5. Supermarket WhatsApp scams

-The messages read: "Hi, ASDA is giving away £250 Free Voucher to celebrate 68th anniversary, go here to get it.
-Enjoy and thanks me later!."
+One such example is: "Hi, ASDA is giving away a £250 free voucher to celebrate its 68th anniversary, go here to get it.
+Enjoy and thank me later!"
 But the supermarket isn't giving out any £250 vouchers at all.

-There are two classic signs that this is a scam: the spelling and grammar mistakes and, if you type in the URL mentioned in the offer, you will see that the page does not exist on Asda.
+There are two classic signs this is a scam: the spelling and grammar mistakes and, if you type in the URL mentioned in the offer, you will see the page does not exist on the Asda website.

-How can you protect yourself from Whatsapp scams?
+How can you protect yourself from scams?

-- Never hand over your security codes, a password or a pin to anyone - not even friends or family
+- Never hand over your security codes, a password or a Pin to anyone - not even friends or family

 - Read WhatsApp’s guide on its website for further reassurance.